School Report 2013-14: Starting out with School Report?

 - A mixture of text and video - Stretford Grammar School

 These are not compulsory at all, but a chance for a dress rehearsal or to include extra students in the project.
-They are a great way to discover what works and what doesn't, and uncover technical bugs, before the big News Day.
+They are a great way to discover what works and what doesn't and to uncover technical bugs, before the big News Day.
 If you want an idea of what to do, have a look at our News Day lesson plan.

 1. Start working towards News Day (27 March 2014)!
 Here are a few questions to have a think about.
 You might not need or want to answer them all, but it should give you some food for thought.